 The rod and cone photoreceptors are located in the avascular outermost layer of the sensory retina.
 Each rod photoreceptor cell contains rhodopsin, a photosensitive visual pigment embedded in the double-membrane disks of the photoreceptor outer segment.
 It is made up of two components, an opsin protein combined with a chromophore.
 The opsin in rhodopsin is scotopsin, which is formed of seven transmembrane helices.
 It surrounds the chromophore, retinal, which is derived from vitamin A. When rhodopsin absorbs a photon of light, 11-cis retinal is isomerized to all-trans retinal and eventually to all-trans retinol.
 The resulting configurational change initiates a secondary messenger cascade.
 Peak light absorption by rhodopsin occurs at approximately 500 nm, which is the blue-green region of the light spectrum.
 Spectral sensitivity studies of cone photopigments have shown peak wavelength absorption at 430, 540, and 575 nm for blue-, green-, and red-sensitive cones, respectively.
 The cone photopigments are composed of 11-cis retinal bound to other opsin proteins than scotopsin.

 Night (scotopic) vision is mediated entirely by rod photoreceptors.
 With this dark-adapted form of vision, varying shades of gray are seen, but colors cannot be distinguished.
 As the retina becomes fully light-adapted, the spectral sensitivity of the retina shifts from a rhodopsin-dominated peak of 500 nm to approximately 560 nm, and color sensation becomes evident.
-An object takes on color when it selectively reflects or transmits certain ...
+An object takes on color when it selectively reflects or ...